whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <center><img src='/images/OuiPlease15LaRouteDesComptoirsTea3.jpg'></center>
 <br>

-I brewed myself a cup of tea right away and yes, this was heavenly.</p>
+<p>You can see the pink and blue petals infused with the tea from the picture above.
+It looked so good when I took this picture that I just had to brew myself a cup of tea right away and yes, this was heavenly.</p>

 <center><img src='/images/FrenchTeaAndMacarons.jpg'></center>